MESSAGE FROM THE PROGRAM DIRECTOR:

 Psychiatric Mental Health Nurse Practitioners (PMHNP) are educationally prepared to provide a full range of psychiatric services, including the delivery of primary mental health care services.
 Students in this program will complete their graduate core course work at West Virginia Wesleyan and their PMHNP coursework at Shenandoah University with clinical experiences arranged in their home communities.
 Following completion of both curricula, students may sit for national certification examinations as Psychiatric Mental Health Nurse Practitioners.

-For Fall 2013, we are pleased to announce the addition of the Family Nurse Practitioner MSN concentration and Post-Graduate APRN Certificate.
+Since Fall 2013, we are pleased to offer the Family Nurse Practitioner MSN concentration and Post-Graduate APRN Certificate.

 Family Nurse Practitioners are advanced practice nurses uniquely qualified to provide primary health care to patients.
 Family Nurse Practitioners are prepared through academic graduate programs with both didactic and clinical experiences.
 The Family Nurse Practitioner concentration and post-graduate certificate coursework will be offered at West Virginia Wesleyan using online and hybrid learning methods.
 Practicum experiences will be arranged in students’ home communities.
 Following completion of the curricula, students may sit for the National Certification Examination as Family Nurse Practitioners (ANCC or AANP).